 Maine Requirements and Interpretations of Federal Laws

 The Maine Department of Education has adopted NIMAS as the technical standard for Maine through the Local Entitlement Application – (Local Entitlement Application information available as a MS-Word document).
-The Maine Department of Education, with input from the Maine AIM Communities of Practice, has defined “timely manner” as follows:
+The Maine Department of Education, with input from the Maine AEM Communities of Practice, has defined “timely manner” as follows:

 School Administrative Units (SAUs) will provide print instructional materials in accessible specialized formats (i.e. Braille, audio, digital, large print) to children who are blind or have other print disabilities in a timely manner.